Data User's Corner

 This area houses a collection of information that was developed for the use of the LTPP operations team, but which may also be helpful to end-users of LTPP data.
 A good starting place for visitors unfamiliar with LTPP is the LTPP jargon page.
 Items on this page include the following:

-In addition to the report, a CD containing the report and data for nine of the previous LTPP profile rodeos is available through LTPP Customer Support Services (email: email@example.com) or 202-493-3035.
+A CD containing the report and data for eleven of the previous LTPP profile rodeos is available through LTPP Customer Support Services (email: firstname.lastname@example.org) or 202-493-3035.

 FHWA-HRT-06-064: TechBrief: Quantification of Smoothness Index Differences Related to LTPP Equipment Type

 FHWA-HRT-05-054: Quantification of Smoothness Index Differences Related to Long-Term Pavement Performance Equipment Typetop